-A private oasis at the tip of Eleuthera, Princess Cruises’ Bahamas beach retreat is known for its soft sand and gentle surf.
+A private oasis at the tip of Eleuthera Island, Princess Cruises’ Bahamas beach retreat is known for its soft sand and gentle surf.
 Plus, the Pelican’s Perch sand play area is a hit with kids.
 Bonus: All activities, including kayaking and snorkeling, are half-price for children 12 and under.

-Insider Tip: Explore Eleuthera’s scenic backroads on a Dune Buggy Adventure down to a pink-sand beach.
+Insider Tip: Explore Eleuthera Island’s scenic backroads on a Dune Buggy Adventure down to a pink-sand beach.

 Norwegian Cruise Line’s resort on the island of Harvest Caye, just off the coast of Belize, offers not only an expansive white-sand beach and a lagoon but also a resort-worthy 15,000-square-foot pool.
 Adventure seekers should make a beeline to the Flighthouse to try out ziplining or free-fall jumps (not to mention stunning views).
 Younger kids will enjoy exploring the ropes course.

-Insider Tip: Located close to Belize’s mainland, Harvest Caye offers cultural excursions, too, including tasty tours of a spice or cacao farm.
+Insider Tip: Located close to the southern Belize mainland, Harvest Caye offers local cultural excursions.

-Holland America Line’s private island in the Bahamas provides an unparalleled natural setting.
-With 98 percent of the island undeveloped, much is a bird sanctuary.
-Families can jump into the Half Moon Lagoon aqua park; nature lovers can feed stingrays in the massive 700-acre lagoon or explore the island by horse.
+Holland America Line’s private island is the highest rated in the Bahamas and provides an unparalleled natural setting.
+Almost 98% of the island is undeveloped, and much is a bird sanctuary.
+Families can jump into the Half Moon Lagoon aqua park and nature lovers can feed stingrays in the massive 700-acre lagoon or explore the island by horse.